jefferson-oliva/databases/README.md

 # databases

-Known public datasets are available here for academic purposes only.
+Public datasets are available here for academic purposes only.

 In Python scripts, a dataset from this repository can be found using the following path: "https://raw.githubusercontent.com/jefferson-oliva/databases/main/DATASET_NAME_HERE.ITS_EXTENSION".
 For example: pandas.read_csv('https://raw.githubusercontent.com/jefferson-oliva/databases/main/iris.csv')